Program: Mechanical Engineering (PhD)

 External organization/person analyzed data (e.g., external organization administered and scored the nursing licensing exam)

-Any possible modifications of problems are reported to the Graduate Curriculum Committee chaired by the Graduate Chair of the Department.
+Any observed problems and suggestions of how the prolems maybe resolved are reported to the Graduate Curriculum Committee chaired by the Graduate Chair of the Department.
 The committee considers recommendations for modifications and takes actions.
-Also, the Chair and Graduate Chair will be updating the Department Graduate Student Handbook when necessary.
+The Department Graduate Student Handbook will be updated accordingly when necessary.

-The Graduate program has recently been reviewed by an external review panel in Spring, 2012 and the result is mostly positive.
+The Graduate program has been reviewed by an external review panel in Spring, 2012 and the result is mostly positive.
 The course availability and shortage of faculty problems were mentioned in the review report.
+The program will be reviewed again in Spring, 2017.